openT2T/console/README.md

 git clone https://github.com/openT2T/console.git
 ```

+## WINK configuration:
+## Create winkConfig.ts file under "app\pages\onboarding\winkOnboardingPage" with the following contents.
+## Populate the client ID and Secret values.
+It is listed in .gitignore to help avoid accidental check-in of this file.

+    // Configuration for communicating with the WINK service.
+    export class WinkConfig {

+        public static API_ENDPOINT: string = "https://api.wink.com";
+        public static CLIENT_ID: string = "";
+        public static CLIENT_SECRET: string = "";
+    }

 ## Install Dependencies

 You will need to install various dependencies to populate your local repo.
 The development process